 Best Almond Flour for Amaretti Cookies

-Homemade: You can also make your own almond flour by processing the almonds, or better yet sliced almonds in the food processor or vitamix blender on the highest speeds.
+Homemade: You can also make your own almond flour by processing the almonds, or better yet sliced almonds in the food processor or vitamix blender by pulsing on the highest speeds.
 Do not process for too long at a time or you will get almond butter.
 I have worked with 1/2 a cup at a time with my Vitamix blender and that produced a pretty fine almond flour.
 After processing it, sift it through a sieve to remove larger pieces of almonds.

 If you do not have a Vitamix blender or food processor, this little hand mill grater produces great results, it just might take longer.

 Also, almonds with skin on and off are both fine.